 Chris began his cello studies at the age of five in British Columbia, Canada, where he would later win first place in the strings category of the Canadian Music Competition.
 He moved stateside to attend the University of Michigan, where he studied with Erling Blöndal Bengtsson and Richard Aaron and won first place in the school's Concerto Competition.
 While at Michigan, he also developed interests in conducting and music education, recognizing their potential for engaging with new listeners.
-After establishing himself as a musician based in Chicago, Chris returned to graduate school to complete a DMA in Orchestral Conducting at Northwestern University, where he conducted performances with the university’s Symphony Orchestra, Chamber Orchestra, Bienen Strings, Opera, and Music Academy Chorus.
-Completion of his doctoral studies included a minor in musicology and the final project "Charles Ives' Three Places in New England: an Interpretation and a Conducting Guide," available through ProQuest online.
+After establishing himself as a musician based in Chicago, Chris returned to graduate school to complete a DMA in Orchestral Conducting at Northwestern University, where he conducted performances with the university’s Symphony Orchestra, Chamber Orchestra, Bienen Strings, Opera, and Music Academy Chorus while studying with Victor Yampolsky.
+He also joined with peers to form Après L'Histoire, mounting staged performances of Igor Stravinsky's L'Histoire du soldat at the Poetry Foundation and The Arts Club of Chicago during the composition's centennial year, and commissioning new works to premiere alongside it.
+Completion of Chris' doctoral studies also included a minor in musicology and the final project "Charles Ives' Three Places in New England: an Interpretation and a Conducting Guide," available through ProQuest online.

-Chris' work as a conductor grew out of a passion for teaching and music advocacy.
+Chris' work as a conductor grew out of a passion for accessibility and music advocacy.
 Recently, he has begun sharing his love for music in the YouTube video series Great Moments in Orchestral History and through teaching in the music department at Andrews University.
-His conducting experience also includes serving as Assistant Conductor of the Peninsula Music Festival, Assistant Conductor of the Northwestern University Chamber Orchestra, and Director of Orchestras for the DeKalb School District, where he founded the DeKalb High School String Band.
-Chris' conducting mentors include Victor Yampolsky (Northwestern University), Lucia Matos (Northern Illinois University), Cliff Colnot (Civic Orchestra of Chicago), Randal Swiggum (Comprehensive Musicianship through Performance), and Robert Culver (University of Michigan), and he has worked in master classes with Leon Fleisher, Jorma Panula, Neil Varon, Matthew Halls, Robert Franz, Mark Gibson, Donald Schleicher, Louis Bergonzi, Robert Hasty, Michael Jinbo, and Edward Maclary.
-In addition to instrumental repertoire, Chris has conducted staged productions and excerpts from multiple requiems, operas, musicals, oratorios, cantatas, and motets.
+His conducting experience also includes serving as Assistant Conductor of the Peninsula Music Festival, Cover Conductor for the South Bend Symphony Orchestra, Assistant Conductor of the Northwestern University Chamber Orchestra, and Director of Orchestras for the DeKalb School District, where he founded the DeKalb High School String Band.
+His artistic leadership also includes serving as Lead Artistic Coordinator for Ensemble Dal Niente for three years, where he curated programs, educational activities, and produced events and recordings.
+Chris' conducting mentors include Victor Yampolsky (Northwestern University), Lucia Matos (Northern Illinois University), Cliff Colnot (Civic Orchestra of Chicago), Randal Swiggum (Comprehensive Musicianship through Performance), Robert Culver (University of Michigan), and Herbert Blomstedt, and he has worked in master classes with Leon Fleisher, Jorma Panula, Neil Varon, Matthew Halls, Robert Franz, Mark Gibson, Donald Schleicher, Louis Bergonzi, Robert Hasty, Michael Jinbo, and Edward Maclary.
+In addition to instrumental repertoire, Chris has conducted staged productions and excerpts from multiple requiems, operas, musicals, oratorios, cantatas, hymns and motets.

 -David Allen, The New York Times.